teleport-cop/teleport-github-actions-provisioning/README.md

 ### Github Actions Configuration
 1. The example workflow at `.github/workflows/main.yaml` requires four secrets to run.
-   * PAT:  A github Personal Access Token which will give the workflow permissions to check out your repository if it is private.
-Even if your repo is public you will still need this token for the workflow to run properly.
+   * PAT:  A github Personal Access Token which will give the workflow permissions to check out your repository.
    * AWS_ACCESS_KEY_ID
    * AWS_SECRET_ACCESS_KEY
    * AWS_SESSION_TOKEN